 However, it’s important to note the name selection wasn’t baseless and once a decision was made, the company never second-guessed itself.

 “A grasshopper jumps 10 times its body length, it always jumps forward and we could buy the domain name,” said Hauser when asked how the name was chosen.
 “We did not do a lot of research (once the name was selected) and we never looked back.”

 Hauser said the company sees its value as “empowering entrepreneurs to succeed” and as such, linking its namesake to the entrepreneur was the purpose of the campaign.

 They’ve gotten way better since 2009 when this one was published!

 Click Here to Subscribe to Sword and the Script by Email

 5,000 influential FedEx packages

-Besides amazing results, what’s most fascinating is that Grasshopper didn’t start this campaign with veteran PR or marketing guru on retainer.
+Besides amazing results, what fascinates me the most is that Grasshopper didn’t start this campaign with veteran PR or marketing guru on retainer.
 No one reached into a magic bag of tricks to pull a clever or proven PR tactic.
-The campaign, which by most standards was wildly successful, was generated by a few entrepreneurs, albeit clearly veterans, passionate about their product, kicking around a creative idea.
+The campaign, which by most standards was wildly successful, was generated by a few entrepreneurs, albeit veterans, passionate about their product, kicking around a creative idea.

 When asked what he’d say to those looking do develop creative marketing or PR, Hauser’s advice is simple, “Be authentic and honest.
 Being creative isn’t sitting in a room and thinking something up.
 It’s being authentic to your company and culture.”